 Carrying this further, Barnes Notes has something to say in their commentary regarding this same word.

 I don't know exactly what the problem was of these woman that Paul is referring to here other than the brief description that is given there.
 Part of it here is kind of interesting, because most modern versions change that word "knowledge" into acknowledge.
-I'm going to quote you exactly what Zodhiates says in his dictionary regarding the Greek word that is used here.
+I'm going to quote you exactly what Zodhiates says in his dictionary regarding the Greek word that is used here: "In the New Testament it often refers to knowledge which very powerfully influences the form of religious life; a knowledge laying claim to personal involvement."

 This has practical impact.
 I've mentioned Adam and Eve now twice, and I'm going to go back to Genesis 3 again, to verses 22 and 24 where God is pronouncing the curses.